OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDeviceTimeManager.rst

     Manager that allows controlling and monitoring a device's time-of-day clock, and that collects the device's time source objects.

-     - Must be instantiated once in every device that has more than one time source object.
+     - Must be instantiated in every device that has more than one time source object.
 In this context, a "time source object" is an instance of **OcaTimeSource** or a subclass of it.

+     - May be instantiated at most once in any device.

      - If instantiated, object number must be 10.